PFAS remediation methods

 The process of soil washing involves physical and/or chemical methods.
 Soil washing is a technique for separating and recovering PFAS from soil particles.
 This method could be applied to the soil with moderate-high levels of PFAS, including both onsite and offsite treatments.

 It can also be fine-tuned for different PFAS compounds and used in most soil types.
-It is, however, essential to note that such a procedure is not suitable for minor pollution levels as it also produces wastewater that has to be cleaned.
+However, it is essential to note that such a procedure is not suitable for minor pollution levels as it also produces wastewater that needs to be cleaned.

 Bioremediation